 |Digital Communication, Information, and Media 189

 Students learn to navigate workplace situations where professional achievement requires well-developed communication understanding and skill, and the ability to apply these competencies to online and virtual interaction.
-Students begin the course with an extensive self-inventory of their communication strengths and weaknesses, and then use that understanding to establish goals that will guide their learning.
 The course focuses on online communication settings where interpersonal and group dynamics, knowledge and information dissemination, and negotiation and conflict resolution are vital.